-Non-selected Applicants Notification: Organizations whose applications have not been selected will be advised as promptly as possible.
+Non-selected Notification: Organizations whose applications have not been selected will be advised as promptly as possible.
 This notice will explain why the application was not selected.

-2. Notice of Award.
+2. Notice of Award

 An Assistance Agreement issued by the contracting officer is the authorizing award document.
-It normally includes, either as an attachment or by reference: 1.
-Special Terms and Conditions; 2.
-Applicable program regulations, if any; 3.
-Application as approved by DOE/NNSA; 4.
-DOE assistance regulations at 10 CFR Part 600; 5.
-National Policy Assurances to Be Incorporated As Award Terms; 6.
-Budget Summary; and 7.
-Federal Assistance Reporting Checklist, which identifies the reporting requirements.
+It normally includes, either as an attachment or by reference, the following items: (1) Special Terms and Conditions; (2) Applicable program regulations, if any; (3) Application as approved by DOE; (4) DOE assistance regulations at 10 CFR 600, or, for Federal Demonstration Partnership (FDP) institutions, the FDP terms and conditions; (5) National Policy Assurances To Be Incorporated As Award Terms; (6) Budget Summary; and (7) Federal Assistance Reporting Checklist, which identifies the reporting requirements.